Yonsei University in Seoul, Korea

-Yonsei offers more than 880 undergraduate courses taught in English each term as well as intensive Korean language study through the Korean Language Institute.
+Yonsei offers more than 1,000 undergraduate courses taught in English each term, as well as intensive Korean language study through the Korean Language Institute.
 The range of courses taught in English include East Asian studies, business, humanities, social sciences, natural sciences, engineering, international relations and Korean studies.
 Courses taught in Korean through other departments are also available for students with Korean language fluency.

-The campus provides a full complement of services and facilities for students.
+The campus provides a full complement of services and facilities for students, including an international residence hall.
 In addition, Yonsei offers field trips and special classes in traditional dance, taekwondo, music, calligraphy, ceramics and other cultural traditions.

 Junior or senior standing; GPA 3.0 preferred.
 No prior study of Korean language required.

 Students earn 12-18 credits per term studying at Yonsei University, depending on courses selected and length of stay.
 All grades earned abroad affect students North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

 Students who study abroad at Yonsei University are not required to take Korean language courses, however, it is recommended and those students who have taken Korean enjoyed it.
 Of those students who take Korean language courses at Yonsei, most of them start at the 100 level.
 Korean language courses are five days a week, two hours a day, with approximately 10-15 students in each class.